harness/developer-hub/docs/chaos-engineering/features/resilience-probes/types.md

 Some common use cases of probes include:

-1. Network partitioning: Testing how an application behaves when network connectivity is lost between different components.
+1. **Network partitioning**: Testing how an application behaves when network connectivity is lost between different components.
-2. Pod failures: Testing how an application behaves when a pod in a Kubernetes cluster is terminated or becomes unavailable.
+2. **Pod failures**: Testing how an application behaves when a pod in a Kubernetes cluster is terminated or becomes unavailable.
-3. Node failures: Testing how an application behaves when a node in a Kubernetes cluster is terminated or becomes unavailable.
+3. **Node failures**: Testing how an application behaves when a node in a Kubernetes cluster is terminated or becomes unavailable.
-4. Resource exhaustion: Testing how an application behaves when resources such as CPU or memory are exhausted.
+4. **Resource exhaustion**: Testing how an application behaves when resources such as CPU or memory are exhausted.
-5. Latency injection: Testing how an application behaves when network latency is increased.
+5. **Latency injection**: Testing how an application behaves when network latency is increased.
-6. Configuration change: Testing how an application behaves when the configuration is changed.
+6. **Configuration change**: Testing how an application behaves when the configuration is changed.
-7. Identifying bottlenecks: Identifying the bottlenecks in the system and making sure that the system can handle such scenarios.
+7. **Identifying bottlenecks**: Identifying the bottlenecks in the system and making sure that the system can handle such scenarios.
-8. Testing disaster recovery: Testing the disaster recovery plan and making sure that the system can recover from an unexpected failure.
+8. **Testing disaster recovery**: Testing the disaster recovery plan and making sure that the system can recover from an unexpected failure.
-9. Testing application scalability: Testing the scalability of the application and making sure that the system can handle more traffic.
+9. **Testing application scalability**: Testing the scalability of the application and making sure that the system can handle more traffic.
-10. Testing Kubernetes components: Testing the behavior of Kubernetes components like apiserver, etcd, controller manager and kubelet.
+10. **Testing Kubernetes components**: Testing the behavior of Kubernetes components like apiserver, etcd, controller manager and kubelet.

 These are some of the common use cases where chaos probes can be used but it can also be used in other scenarios as well depending on the requirements of the application and the system.